konstantinTarletski/aws_terraform_service_infrastructure/README.md

 - [ ] **Create network module**
 This modute can generate 3 different types of subnets
 - public
-- private (have DB access thouhg NAT)
+- private (have internet access thouhg NAT)
-- isolated (do not have DB access, used for DB)
-This module is smart and can create for one AZ -- one NAT to avoid cross AZ trafic.
+- isolated (do not have internet access, used for DB) This module is "smart" and can create for one AZ -- one NAT to avoid cross AZ trafic.
-Nubner of subnets is not limited with nimber of ZA.
+Number of subnets is not limited with number of AZ.
 And some other "smart" things to awoid some trafic and costs problems.
 - [ ] **Create SG rule constructor module**
 To simplify creating Security Groups (SG) with different parameters.